mizrael/davidguida.net/src/_posts/2015-07-16-installing-retropie-on-your-raspberry-pi.md

   - Raspberry Pi
   - Technology
 ---
-I have an &#8220;old&#8221; Raspberry Pi model A collecting dust on my desk.
+I have an "old" Raspberry Pi model A collecting dust on my desk.

-&#8220;What can I do with you?&#8221;, I asked him one day.
+"What can I do with you?", I asked him one day.
-&#8220;I want to be beautiful&#8221;, he answered.
+"I want to be beautiful", he answered.
-&#8220;You will be my precious&#8230;&#8221;
+"You will be my precious&#8230;"

 And this is how I started working on what will (one day, eventually) became a wonderful home-made arcade cabinet 😀

-First thing I have done is installing the software, so after some googling I found this nice linux distro called &#8220;<a href="http://blog.petrockblock.com/retropie/" target="_blank">RetroPie</a>&#8221; .
-In order to have it up and running, as it&#8217;s usual in the linux world, there are some steps that need to be followed&#8230;..
+First thing I have done is installing the software, so after some googling I found this nice linux distro called "<a href="http://blog.petrockblock.com/retropie/" target="_blank">RetroPie</a>" .
+In order to have it up and running, as it's usual in the linux world, there are some steps that need to be followed&#8230;..

 Assuming you have <a href="http://blog.petrockblock.com/retropie/retropie-downloads/" target="_blank">downloaded the RetroPie img</a> and copied it on a SD, the first step is expanding the filesystem to the entire SD: